 Hmmm . . .

-I suppose the title of this post could easily be changed to: How many “leaders” are willing to really follow Jesus today?
+I suppose the title of this post could easily be changed to: What percentage of “leaders” are willing to truly follow Jesus today?

 Because every time one of the Lord’s servants is lied about, you will be tempted to preserve your own reputation and keep them at arms length.